high-tech-hobo/portfolio/README.md

 #### Final

-Description: This project started with a romanticized vision of my return to art making after spending 2.5 years in engineering.
+This project started with a romanticized vision of my return to art making after spending 2.5 years in engineering.
 After some initial critiques, and chatting with visiting artists, I settled on this idea of taking that core symbol of my favorite childhood toy, the 2x4 LEGO brick, and toying with the construction of it.
 I had seen [this](https://www.youtube.com/watch?v=P2O7vyKnYfo) video at some point, and had been playing with silicon, so I decided I wanted to make a "flesh brick".
 A LEGO fetus if you will.
 A soft fleshy, mildly revolting, and definitely infantile in a bad way LEGO brick.
 To go along with that I picked up screen printing to produce books of "Impossible Instructions" to be used with this brick.
 They are blank.
 I like to let people draw their own conclusions, so I shall leave it there with a description.

 <img src="https://raw.githubusercontent.com/high-tech-hobo/portfolio/master/pictures/capstone_final.jpg" width="500" height="500" />